 Once inside your server, pause your game and go code your mod!

 Next, we’ll create a mod.
 From the top navigation menu click Play > Mods.
 To create a mod, we simply need to give it a name, choose Blockly (Multiplayer), and then click Code on the tile that appears on the right side.

 LearnToMod uses Blockly code.
-The same type of drag and drop blocks that Scratch coding uses.
+Similar to the drag and drop blocks that Scratch coding uses.
 There are different menus and all of them have different types of blocks.
-These blocks connect to each other like puzzle pieces
+These blocks connect to each other like puzzle pieces.

 3. Start Coding